rackspace-cookbooks/rackspace_users/README.md

   }
 }
 ```
 The recipe also creates OS groups named after the tags that the user subscribes and are found in the tags that the node declares.
 In the case above, the `admin` group will be created and the `newuser` will be granted membership on it.
+These groups can be used in the future to grant privileges based on these tags if desired.

-It is worth emphasizing that tags is an optional feature: if the node and user don't use them then the user will simply be created on all nodes consuming the recipe.
+It is worth emphasizing that tags are an optional feature: if the node and user don't leverage them then the user will simply be created on all nodes consuming the recipe.

 #### Sudo